ad-freiburg/ad-blog/content/post/project-qlever-text-scoring/index.md

 &NewLine;

-It works by connecting text variables like `?t` in this case to one or multiple configurations.
+It works by connecting text variables like `?text` in this case to one or multiple configurations.
 Those configurations are either representing a word or an entity search.
 For the word search the configuration has to specify a word or prefix to search for and has options to bind the prefix match and the score to variables.
 For the entity search the configuration has to specify an entity to search for which can be a literal, IRI or variable and has the option to bind the score to a variable.
 To get a full grasp of what this feature provides see the [documentation on GitHub](https://github.com/ad-freiburg/qlever/blob/b76c0c864f124a20b7a59b83a74e3346649c5747/docs/text_search.md).

 ## Benefits of Text Search Service